logancooper/the_covid_trail/README.md

 # The COVID Trail
 A terminal role playing game based on the popular game - The Oregon Trail.
+Created using Python.

 ## Description
+The year is 2020

+A mysterious illness has spread across the world, and each day the number of infections is growing.

+To make matters worse, supply chain issues have left the country with a severe toilet paper shortage.

+Many have chosen to lock themselves away in their homes, only emerging into the light to receive door dash meal deliveries.

+But not you...
+You've heard of a city in the far west called Portland, where the toilet paper flows freely and avocado toast is served for breakfast, lunch, and dinner.

+Today, you set out from Atlanta with a team of capable allies with one goal...

+To make it to Portland in the next 10 days, braving disease, disaster, and all kinds of danger.

 ## Screenshots
 ![The COVID Trail Gif](https://github.com/natelee3/the_covid_trail/blob/readme/covid_trail_gif.gif)

-## Tech/framework used
-- Python

 ## Features
 - Choice of Character to join a party of 5 characters on a 10 day trip from Atlanta to Portland